 Club Sports can be recreational or competitive, and may include a variety of activities including training, instruction, social and tournament/league play.
 Acadia Club Sports are categorized into three tiers:

-Tier I sports train and compete in recognized inter-university and collegiate league, which typically culminates with a championship.
+Tier One sports train and compete in recognized inter-university and collegiate league, which typically culminates with a championship.
 This level includes regional, provincial, or national competition.
 High Performance Club Sports train at a high level and have winning objectives.

-Tier II sports regularly train during season and may compete regularly or occasionally at recognized competitions.
+Tier Two sports regularly train during season and may compete regularly or occasionally at recognized competitions.
 These clubs attend, and may organize or sponsor an occasional tournament, or special event.
 Though there may be competition at this level it may be more irregular or informal than at the Tier I level.

-Tier III sports are organized for leisure, activity instruction, and socializing.
+Tier Three sports are organized for leisure, activity instruction, and socializing.
 Tier III Club Sports are for students whom share the same interest in a sport or recreational activity, and may meet to develop skills or practice their sport or activity, but do not engage in formal competition.